Surrogacy in Western Australia

 - The birth mother must have given birth to her own child.
 This requirement might be dispensed with in exceptional circumstances.

-- The arranged parents (intended parents) must be over 25 years of age.
+- At least one of the arranged parents (intended parents) must be over 25 years of age.

 - That the arrangement is altruistic.
 The intended parents must cover the birth mother’s out of pocket expenses in accordance with the law.
 Commercial surrogacy is illegal.